 Posted by Willy Franzen on August 28, 2014.
-Positions below updated every five minutes.
+Jobs updated daily.

 I usually have a really bad attitude about tourist attractions, so when my wife and I were in San Francisco a couple weeks ago I was a little annoyed when she asked me if I wanted to do a self-guided audio tour at Fisherman’s Wharf.
 I would have said no, but it was through a new startup that her former boss founded, so I figured it was worth a shot.
 The company is called Detour, and the audio tour was absolutely amazing.
 I usually hate this kind of stuff, but it was probably the most enjoyable 90 minutes of the entire trip (and that’s including The Serpentarium!).
 The San Francisco, CA based company set out to offer “immersive, location-aware audio walks,” and they completely knocked it out of the park.
 They took the audio tour and turned it into something remarkable.

 Why did the Detour impress me so much?
 It just worked.
 Amy and I did the tour together, and we were automatically synched up.
 If she paused, I paused.
 If I paused, she paused.
 If we stopped to take a little bit longer at a point of interest, the audio paused.
 Multiple times I had to take out my earbuds to see if the sound was real or part of the tour.
 There was even a homeless person sleeping in the exact spot that it told us to expect one as we rounded a corner.
 Every detail of the experience was right–except for the boats that were out fishing instead of at the dock for us to observe, but the app has pictures for when the thing that’s supposed to be there isn’t there–but it was the quality of the content that blew me away.
 You get to know real characters and hear their stories–it’s not some docent reciting facts.